abdulaziz-alshimali/udacity-fend-Frogger/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## How the code oprate
+The project contains three js files; engine which is moves the game and the characters and resurses which loads the images and app where i implemnted the the enemy and player classes
+## How to run the code
+Clone this repo and open the HTML file and you'll be all set (: